stefanesco/obsidize/README.md

 ## ✨ Features

 - **🔄 Incremental Updates**: Detection of new and updated content - only processes what's changed
-- **📦 Flexible Input Support**: Works with Claude data packs in .dms archive or folder format
+- **📦 Smart input**: Auto-detects if the input is an archive(e.g. dms) or a folder
-- **🗂️ Structured Output**: Creates an organized, "Obsidian friendly" folder with conversations and projects notes
+- **🗂️ Structured Output**: Creates an organized, "Obsidian friendly" folder structure for your conversations and projects
 - **📋 Rich Metadata**: Includes YAML frontmatter with UUIDs, timestamps, and relationships
 - **🏷️ Custom Tagging**: Allows adding custom Obsidian tags and links to imported content via the command line
 - **🛡️ Resilient Processing**: Handles missing or malformed data with detailed error reporting
-- **🔄 Sync-Safe**: doesn't use any local/external state files so that the updates work across devices
+- **🔄 Sync-Safe**: doesn't use any local/external state files so the incremental updates can be run from different devices
-- **🔍 Dry Run Mode**: Allows to preview changes before applying them
+- **🔍 Dry Run Mode**: Allows the preview of changes before applying them
-- **📊 Progress Reporting**: Clear feedback on what's being processed and updated

 ## &#128190; Obsidize Package Distribution

-### 📦 **Packaging Strategy**

-Obsidize uses an **packaging strategy** that reflects my access to different platforms:

-1. **📄 Universal JAR**: Works on any platform with Java 21+
-2. **🍺 Platform-Optimized Homebrew Packages**:
-   - **macOS ARM64**: Native executable (GraalVM) - fastest startup, no Java required (the platform on which it is developed and tested)
-   - **macOS x86**: JLink runtime bundle - includes optimized JRE, reliable compatibility
-   - **Linux**: JLink runtime bundle - includes optimized JRE, reliable cross-distro support

 ### ✅ **Supported Platforms**